It refers to an increase in muscle activity that can cause excessive abnormal movements, excessive regular movements, or both.

 - Facial movements, including grimaces.

 - Slow and uncontrollable movements.

-- Rapid, sudden and sometimes wild spasmodic movements of the arms, legs, face and other parts of the body.
+- Rapid, sudden, and sometimes wild erratic movements of the arms, legs, face, and other body parts.

 - Unstable march.

 - Abnormal reflexes